isomerpages/csc-knowledge/_ethos-issue-02/Water Management in Singapore.md

 <h6><a name="notes"></a>NOTES</h6>

 <ol>
-<li class="small-text">"The Tebrau and Soudai Rivers Agreement between the Government of the State of Johore and the City Council of the State of Singapore signed on 1 September 1962", <a href="http://www.channelnewsasia.com/cna/parliament/relations/documents.htm">http://www.channelnewsasia.com/cna/parliament/relations/documents.htm</a></li>

 <li class="small-text">"The Johore River Water Agreement between the Johore State Government and City Council of Singapore signed on 29 September 1962", <a href="http://www.channelnewsasia.com/cna/parliament/relations/documents.htm">http://www.channelnewsasia.com/cna/parliament/relations/documents.htm</a></li>
 <li class="small-text">Malaysia, Act of Parliament No. 53 of 1965, Constitution of Malaysia (Singapore Amendment) Act, 1965: An Act to amend the Constitution of Malaysia and the Malaysia Act, August 9, 1965.</li>
 <li class="small-text">Lee, M. F. and Nazarudeen, H. "Collection of urban storm water for potable water supply in Singapore."
 Water Quality International, May/June (1996): 36-40.</li>